-It may seem unusual to be thinking about romance in the context of family travel.
+It may seem unusual to be thinking about romance in the context of a family vacation.
 Travel with kids often feels like the least romantic travel of all, a tectonic break from the carefree, sexy jaunts you enjoyed with your partner not so long ago.
 And while it’s true that lugging strollers, ordering chicken fingers, and cleaning up kid messes are about as seductive as a fanny pack, keeping a little spice in the relationship — even on your family trip — is not just important.
 It’s actually doable.

 There’s never enough time, but you still have to make it.